Emergency Dentist Mesquite

 Attend Dental Checkups Regularly

-We recommend that most patients, regardless of age, visit with Dr. Rana at least twice a year for routine dental checkups and cleanings.
+We recommend that most patients, regardless of age, visit Dr. Rana at least twice a year for routine dental checkups and cleanings.
 These appointments may not seem like a huge priority if your mouth feels fine, but they’re vital in keeping your mouth problem-free.
 With regular exams, Dr. Rana can catch potential emergencies in their early stages – often long before you would have even noticed anything unusual – and stop them before they cause serious harm.

 Maintain a Good At-Home Oral Hygiene Routine